isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-long-do-gnats-live.markdown

 slug: /how-long-do-gnats-live/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Gnats are restless two-winged flies commonly found in residential and commercial establishments.

 How long do gnats live?
 **The simple answer is: The average lifespan of Gnats is 7-21 days.
-This will depend on several factors like food sources, temperature, habitat, and available moisture. **
+This will depend on several factors like food sources, temperature, habitat, and available moisture.�**
 ## Different Gnat species - How Long Do Gnats Live?
 Examples of flies that fit the above description include fungus gnats, fruit flies, black flies, phorid flies, eye gnats, and biting midges.
 Read on and learn more!
 ### 1. Fruit flies